Flat Head Syndrome and the Nature vs. Nurture Debate – Is Flat Head Genetic?

 Are some infants genetically predisposed to flat head syndrome?

-We’re not the first to speculate that flat head appears to run in families.
+We are not the first to speculate that flat head syndrome appears to run in families.
 Timothy Littlefield and his team at US-based clinic Cranial Technologies also observed a high incidence of the condition amongst multiple-birth infants.
 A retrospective review of their database, published in Pediatrics (March, 2009), confirmed their suspicions.

 However, the four main risk factors they derived from their research included in utero constraint, supine sleeping position, torticollis, and prematurity – each of which could have an environmental basis, such as parenting practices and uterine distention, as opposed to genetics.